THINGS TO DO IN HANA

 Kapueokahi (the lone owl) is commonly referred to as "Hana Bay."
 It was the major shipping port for the sugar companies.
 Today, this quarter-mile slice of black and white sand is a favorite with local families for swimming, snorkeling and strolling.
-Complimentary snorkeling equipment is available at the Concierge Desk.
+Snorkeling equipment is available for purchase in the gift shop.

 Hana Cultural Center

 Just a short walk from Travaasa Hana, the Cultural Center houses a fascinating collection of historical photos, documents and artifacts.
 The gift shop helps support the collections and any donation is greatly appreciated.

 The Garden is home to some of Hawai'i's most precious treasures.
 Pi'ilanihale, a heiau or temple, is believed to be the largest man-made, pre-Western structure in all of Polynesia.
 Self-guided tours are offered Monday–Friday 10:00 a.m.–2:00 p.m. by the National Tropical Botanical Gardens.
 Guided tours are available on Saturdays by appointment.
 Advance reservations are required.

 ‘Ōhe'o Gulch at Haleakala National Park